dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/2-maintaining-history.md

 `removeDeadPlayers(gameState);`

-In the next step [next step](3-avoiding-collisions.md) we will look at preventing the players from dying by walking into the sea.
+In the [next step](3-avoiding-collisions.md) we will look at preventing the players from dying by walking into the sea.